sashco-m/sashco-m.github.io/content/posts/web-security-workshop-breakdown/index.md

 tags: ['project', 'software', 'breakdown', 'university']
 ---

 I took a technical writing course (ENGL 210E) this term.
-For the final project, I made a hands-on tutorial on the basics of web vulnerabilities.
+For the final project, I made a hands-on tutorial on the basics of SQL injection attacks and how to prevent them.
 I've put together some of the interesting problems I faced during development of this [Web Security Workshop](https://sashco.pythonanywhere.com).

 <!--more-->